Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 may be added over time and made available in this repository.

 The workbooks can also be run locally.
-In that case, you will need to install Python on your system, then install `ipython`, which includes a local Jupyter server you can use to run the workbooks.
-You will also need to install additional Python packages needed by the workbooks, and a few additional programs.
+In that case, you will need to install Python on your system, along with some additional Python packages needed by the workbooks.
 The easiest way to get this all working is to install the free Anaconda Python distribution (<https://www.anaconda.com/distribution/>).
 Anaconda includes a Jupyter